 As the capture of the Indian economy by foreign corporates was underway, the country began to enter the orbit of powerful international institutions, such as GATT (now WTO), IMF and World Bank.
 These influential entities started dictating terms to the government, guiding New Delhi towards doing away with trade barriers and handing India hefty loans with strings attached.

 GATT, or the General Agreement on Tariffs and Trade, was a global trade pact inked by the governments of 23 countries in 1947.
 While it had the look and feel of a responsible monitoring body on international trade practices, its actual task was to take free trade forward.

 In 1995, GATT underwent a makeover to become the WTO (World Trade Organisation).
 Four years into liberalisation, India became a prime focus for the WTO as foreign companies fell over each other trying to enter the country’s lucrative marketplace.

 The GATT-WTO programme had been geared towards breaking down trade barriers and promoting the principles of free trade – basically helping influential companies from powerful countries to storm into the economies of weaker nations.

 Growing monitoring and pressure from GATT-WTO has seen not just India, but a number of similarly financially weak countries slip into impoverishment.
 It led to a widening of global inequality of wealth.

-On the face of it, it may seem like Google Chrome, Gmail, Facebook, Messenger, Twitter, WhatsApp, Instagram, YouTube, Microsoft Outlook, Zoom, TikTok, LinkedIn and Skype are just handy tools in a world dominated by smartphones.
+On the face of it, it may seem like Google Chrome, Gmail, Facebook, Messenger, Twitter, WhatsApp, Instagram, YouTube, Microsoft Outlook, Zoom, TikTok, LinkedIn and Skype are just handy tools in a world where work and leisure happen online.